FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 	\end{equation}
 	where $\varepsilon$ is a small parameter ($ \sim \kappa\; 10^{-10} |\Omega|^{\frac2d} $).

-	Remark that if the solution is of order $\frac{1}{\varepsilon}$ then the compatibility condition is unsatisfied, otherwise we get the solution such that $\int_\Omega u = 0 $, you can also add a Lagrange multiplier to solver the real mathematical problem like in the [Lagrange multipliers example](../examples/lagrange-multipliers).
+	Remark that if the solution is of order $\frac{1}{\varepsilon}$ then the compatibility condition is unsatisfied, otherwise we get the solution such that $\int_\Omega u = 0 $, you can also add a Lagrange multiplier to solve the real mathematical problem like in the [Lagrange multipliers example](../examples/lagrange-multipliers).

 In FreeFem++, the bidimensional problem \eqref{eqn::v-poisson} becomes :